ChiaChan-Ho/onelook-widget/README.md

-Problem
+## Problem
 Students track deadlines across multiple portals (Canvas, Gradescope, Piazza, etc.).
 Switching tabs and manually consolidating causes missed work and constant anxiety.

-Solution — OneLook
+## Solution — OneLook
 A compact widget that shows all upcoming deadlines in one place.
 Students can add items manually (or paste a quick CSV), filter by source, and sort by urgency.
 Each item surfaces “days left,” due time, and a direct link.

-Why it helps
+## Why it helps
 Students save time, reduce context switching, and avoid surprises.
 The widget fits on a laptop sidebar and focuses on clarity: “What’s due next?”

-Scope
+## Scope
 Prototype uses local storage + mock data (no auth/API).
 Focus is UX clarity and production intuition: empty-state guidance, sensible defaults, quick add, and urgency colors.

-Future Work
+## Future Work

-Lightweight integrations (Canvas/Gradescope token flow)
+- Lightweight integrations (Canvas/Gradescope token flow)

-.ics export, calendar sync, reminders
+- .ics export, calendar sync, reminders

-Team/peer sharing for group assignments
+- Team/peer sharing for group assignments
-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.